chaos-polymtl/lethe/doc/source/examples/rpt/tuning-parameters-with-nomad/tuning-parameters-with-nomad.rst

 Parameter tuning
 ^^^^^^^^^^^^^^^^^^

-In the subsection *parameter tuning*, we enable parameters tuning, we specify a type of cost function and define a set of artificial counts to compare with calculated counts.
-Parameters used of the tuning of the model parameters are described in the `Parameter tuning <../../../parameters/rpt/parameter_tuning.html>`_ documentation page.
+In the subsection *"parameter tuning"*, we enable parameters tuning, we specify a type of cost function and define a set of artificial counts to compare with calculated counts.
+Parameters used for the tuning of the model parameters are described in the `Parameter tuning <../../../parameters/rpt/parameter_tuning.html>`_ documentation page.

 .. code-block:: text